rzabcio/rzabcio.github.io/cv.md

 ###### Responsibilities:
 > Atlassian on-premise stack administration (users/permissions, workflows, etc.).
 Working closely to many production teams and PMs/scrum masters across the company to help fit-in and streamline software production and/or Customer support.
 Mapping back-office processes to **Jira** philosophy, e.g. CMDB, competencies database, overtime system.
 >
 > Extending **Jira** and **Confluence** capabilities with **Groovy**-based ScriptRunner plugin: programming workflow post-functions/conditions, automation tasks, custom REST endpoints and UI additions.
-Creating and managing CI/CD pipelines in **Gradle** to speed-up script testing and deployment.
+Creating and managing **Gradle** tools and pipelines to speed-up script testing and deployment.
 >
-> Researching and valuating third-party plugins for production teams and management.
+> Research and evaluation of third-party plugins for production teams and management.
 Implementing custom plugins in Atlassian SDK and **Java** for specific requirements (mostly **Jira** reports).
 >
 > Conducting online and on-site **Git** training sessions for teams moving to **Bitbucket**.
 Supporting teams implementing pipelines on **Bamboo** Server.
 Managing **Bamboo** build agents fleet on **Kubernetes** and standalone VMs with **Ansible** automation (Kubespray).
 Consulting good practices of software engineering, including **DevOps** culture.
 >